ros2/ros2_documentation/source/Get-Started/Installation/Alternatives/macOS-Development-Setup.rst

 Setup environment
 -----------------

-Set up your environment by sourcing the following file.:
+Set up your environment by sourcing the following file.

 .. code-block:: console